Germany floods: The challenge of waste disposal | DW | 28.07.2021

 "We take out the iron, of course, and wood that's still worth saving.
 But the problem is that so much of the wood from the flood-hit areas is just too wet. "

-In the meantime, some of the waste is being transferred to dry before being incinerated.
+In the meantime, some of the waste is being transferred to sites to dry before being incinerated.
 Lotz expects the entire waste disposal process to last for months.

 "The facilities that already exist obviously weren't made with this kind of catastrophe in mind.
 We just can't plan at the moment for how much more is coming. "

-"We've had to file 10 criminal charges for theft of metal and electrical appliances from waste piles, for example, but also a washing machine or tools that were stood out to dry," says police super intendant Marcel Dilling in the Märkischer Kreis area.
+"We've had to file 10 criminal charges for theft of metal and electrical appliances from waste piles, for example, but also of a washing machine or tools that were stood out to dry," says police superintendent Marcel Dilling in the Märkischer Kreis area.
 Few of the scrap collectors could provide a permit for waste collection, he adds.

 Since police presence was stepped up, the number of vehicles illegally collecting bulky waste in the areas seems to have reduced, says Dilling.